Veridise/veridise-docs/orca/user_guide/v/execution_model.md

 # Execution Model

 [V] allows users to specify relationships between state at specific moments in time.
-It relies on the observation that it is essential for certain properties to hold between transactions, however they can be violated within a transaction.
+It relies on the observation that it is essential for certain properties to hold between transactions.
 To capture this intuition, [V] models interactions with the blockchain as a linear sequence of atomic transactions as discussed below.

 ## Transaction Model